 ACTE (Association for Career and Technical Education)

 The mission of ACTE is to provide educational leadership in developing a competitive workforce.
 ACTE strives to empower educators to deliver high quality CTE programs that ensure all students are positioned for career success.

 College Options Foundation

 The College Options Foundation is a not-for-profit 501 (c) (3) organization that is dedicated to enriching the academic development of high school students and assisting them in their preparation for higher education.
-Their emphasis lies with serving all families, including military families and students who participate in JROTC.
-To accomplish their mission, they provide resources for college admissions and funding, utilize student planning guides, college exam study guides, admissions tutorials and personalized counseling, and conduct spirited academic competitions for students nationwide.
+Our emphasis lies with serving all families, including military families and students who participate in JROTC.
+To accomplish our mission we provide resources for college admissions and funding, utilize student planning guides, college exam study guides, admissions tutorials and personalized counseling, and conduct spirited academic competitions for students nationwide.

 Future Business Leaders of America-Phi Beta Lambda, Inc. (FBLA-PBL) is the largest career student business organization in the world.
 Each year, FBLA-PBL helps over 230,000 members prepare for careers in business.